-STATE ASSESSMENTS REQUIRED FOR GRADUATION GRADUATION REQUIREMENTS
+STATE ASSESSMENTS REQUIRED FOR GRADUATION

-- Students must pass the Subject Area Tests in U.S. History from 1877, English II, Biology I and Algebra I. This group of students must pass all four Subject Area Tests even if they take the course(s) prior to their 9th grade year. - Students entering a Mississippi public school will not be required to pass any end-of-course Subject Area Test in a course for which the school accepts Carnegie units earned by the student
+GRADUATION REQUIREMENTS

-- in a private school as fulfilling the requirements for a Mississippi high school diploma, provided the private school is accredited regionally or by the state of Mississippi. - Students entering a Mississippi public school will be required to pass any end-of-course Subject Area Test in a course for which the school accepts Carnegie units earned by the student through home schooling or a non-accredited private school as fulfilling the requirements for a Mississippi high school diploma.
+- Students must pass the Subject Area Tests in U.S. History from 1877, English II, Biology I and Algebra I. This group of students must pass all four Subject Area Tests even if they take the course(s) prior to their 9th grade year. - Students entering a Mississippi public school will not be required to pass any end-of-course Subject Area Test in a course for which the school accepts Carnegie units earned by the student in a public school of another state as fulfilling the requirements for a Mississippi high school diploma. - Students entering a Mississippi public school will not be required to pass any end-of-course Subject Area Test in a course for which the school accepts Carnegie units earned by the student in a private school as fulfilling the requirements for a Mississippi high school diploma, provided the private school is accredited regionally or by the state of Mississippi. - Students entering a Mississippi public school will be required to pass any end-of-course Subject Area Test in a course for which the school accepts Carnegie units earned by the student through home schooling or a non-accredited private school as fulfilling the requirements for a Mississippi high school diploma.

 Any Mississippi public school student who fails to pass a required Subject Area Test will be offered a chance to retake the applicable test based on the number of retest opportunities provided by the Mississippi Department of Education until minimum graduation assessment requirements have been met.
+Also, other options outlined in State Board of Education Policy 36.4 (such as concordance, composite, etc.) will be evaluated on an individual student basis.